Precuneus: Consciousness

 It has been suggested that together with the posterior cingulate, the precuneus is "pivotal for conscious information processing".
 The evidence for this link with consciousness comes from the effects of its disruption in epilepsy, brain lesions and vegetative state.
 Also, cerebral glucose metabolism is at its highest in these two areas during wakefulness but is most reduced in them during anesthesia.
 In addition, it is one of the areas of the brain most deactivated during slow-wave sleep and rapid eye movement sleep.

 Together with the prefrontal cortex, the precuneus, is more activated upon the learning of words briefly flashed when they are supraliminal (and so enter consciousness) than subliminal (and so do not enter consciousness).

 Default network

 It has been suggested to be the 'core node' or 'hub' of the default mode network that is activated during "resting consciousness" in which people do not engage intentionally in sensory or motor activity.
 This involvement in the default network is suggested to underlie its role in self-consciousness.
 However its involvement in the default network has been questioned.
 Though one of the authors raising these doubts noted "our findings in this regard should be treated as preliminary."
-A recent study showed that only ventral precuneus is involved in the default network.
+A later study in 2012 showed that only ventral precuneus is involved in the default network.